dmansell03/Digital-Narratives-Interpretation-Curation-in-Visual-Media-Syllabus/Digital-Narratives-Interpretation-Curation-in-Visual-Media.md

 ## Asynchronous Online Course Structure

-- This course does not have in person or synchronous meeting requirement.
+- This course does not have an in-person or synchronous meeting requirement.
 Students are able to schedule optional meetings with the course instructor on process or concerns throughout the duration of the class.
-- Office hours  will be available through the through webcourse messages, email, and via Zoom.
+- Office hours will be available through Webcourses, email, and via Zoom.
 - Students are expected to have reliable tools to participate in the course.
-- If students encounter an emergency or medical issues during the course, students should reach out to the course instructor on discussion a feasible plan or withdrawl from the class.
+- If students encounter an emergency or medical issues during the course, students should reach out to the course instructor to discuss a feasible plan or to withdraw from the class.

 ## Grading Scale (%)